Code-Institute-Submissions/artneto-travel_blog_SepResub/README.md

   memebers_signup and world app all the .py files passed the validation.

 ## Tools/Technologies
 *	GitPod
-*	GitPodw hosted my Workspace for this project
+*	GitPod hosted my Workspace for this project
 *	Git
 *	used to push and commit any and all changes to my repository on GitHub
 *	Bootstrap